 Cacla is trained using Advantage Actor-Critic (A2C), utilizing a Q-network as its critic.
 The critic is trained using on-policy TD-learning.

-In hybrid action space environments, we extend Cacla to create a continuous-to-discrete version of Parameterized Action Deep Deterministic Polic Gradients (PADDPG) \citep{Hausknecht2016}.
-In Hybrid Cacla (H-Calca), the actor outputs a vector of continuous proto-actions and parameters at the same time.
-We them choose the discrete action component independently from the continuous parameter using Cacla.
+In hybrid action space environments, we extend Cacla to create a continuous-to-discrete version of Parameterized Action Deep Deterministic Policy Gradients (PADDPG) \citep{Hausknecht2016}.
+In Hybrid Cacla (H-Cacla), the actor outputs a vector of continuous proto-actions and parameters at the same time.
+We then choose the discrete action component independently from the continuous parameter using Cacla.
 The independent action selection paradigm is common in the literature on hybrid action spaces and creates a popular and competitive benchmark \citep[cf.][]{Hausknecht2016, Fan2019}.
-As proposed by \citet{Hausknecht2016}, H-Cacla is trained using Deep Deterministic Polic Gradients (DDPG).
+As proposed by \citet{Hausknecht2016}, H-Cacla is trained using Deep Deterministic Policy Gradients (DDPG).

 \paragraph{Wolpertinger}~\\ The Wolpertinger framework by \citet{dulac2015} employs approximate nearest neighbor search to identify discrete actions in $\mathcal{A}$ that are proximal to a continuous action proposal $\boldsymbol{\hat{a}}$.
 Specifically, the mapping function $h$ retrieves the $k$ closest discrete actions based on Euclidean distance: